 - Virtual Reality platforms.
-These companies focus on the development and distribution of software, and include engines, tools, and SDKs to create virtual reality projects.
+These companies focus on the development and distribution of software and include engines, tools, and SDKs to create virtual reality projects.

-- VR app development companies, with main focus on designing and building their own Virtual Reality apps of various types, and games.
+- Custom VR development companies, working directly with clients and bringing their ideas to life (outsourcing) and VR app development companies, with main focus on designing and building their own Virtual Reality apps of various types, and games.

 - Industry-specific VR solutions.
 Similar to custom development companies, but targeting one or two market niches: real-estate, sports events, education etc.